ma82/ma82.github.io/thomcat.md

 The cited paper does not provide a proof: we try to construct one here, in a slightly more abstract setting.
-We will later discuss how it relates to the original setting.
+We will later discuss how it relates to the original context.

 For any $\rho$, we start by considering the commuting diagram given by initiality.